Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 # The extension

-Two simple concepts are added to a naive DVR implementation.

-First, we add the convention that if a node doesn't receive a Hello message from one of its immediate neighbors for a certain amount of time, it tries to contact it with an are-you-there message which needs to be acknowledged.
+We add the convention that if a node doesn't receive a Hello message from one of its immediate neighbors for a certain amount of time, it tries to contact it with an are-you-there message which needs to be acknowledged.
 If this remains unanswered, the node assumes the neighbor to be down.
 It then sends a triggered update on all of its interfaces with the route to the down neighbor being set to -1, or another, similarly impossible value.
 This signals the failure event to the rest of the network.
 All receiving nodes that aren't direct neighbors to the failed node perform the following steps:

 - They write the infinity value into their routing table